-National Cherry Blossom Festival Washington DC, USA
+- 3 National Cherry Blossom Festival Washington DC, USA

-Under The Cherry Blossom Tree
+- Under The Cherry Blossom Tree

-peasants forgot their cares in the Japanese village and congregated in the meadow to sing and dance their time away.
+The National Cherry Blossom Festival Parade takes place on the first Saturday in April 4.
+Each year the Parade runs along Constitution Avenue from 7th to 17th Streets, NW, and features giant balloons, marching bands, and performers.
 Even among this beauty someone was not happy, their miserly landlord sat alone mumbling and grumbling.
 As he sat all alone eating a bowl of cherries and glaring at the merry villagers.
 Then, quite by accident, he swallowed a cherry pip.
 The pip began to sprout, and soon the landlord was the wonder of the village a cherry tree was growing out of the top of his head!
 The story of 'Under The Cherry Blossom Tree' is a favorite yarn in Japan.
 Here is the book by Allen Say

 Always Remember -